Whenever you shop — look, ask, buy SFI.

 Certified Chain of Custody labels track the use of fiber from certified forests, certified sourcing and post-consumer recycled material.
 All of these terms are defined in the SFI Definitions.

-The SFI certified sourcing label does not make claims about certified forest content, but tells you that fiber in a product comes from a company that conforms with objectives 8-20 of section 2—SFI 2010-2014 standards, or comes from pre- or post-consumer recycled content, or from a certified forest.
+The SFI certified sourcing label does not make claims about certified forest content, but tells you that fiber in a product comes from a company that conforms with the SFI 2015-2019 Fiber Sourcing Standard, or comes from pre- or post-consumer recycled content, or from a certified forest.
 All fiber must be from non-controversial sources.
 Read more about SFI fiber sourcing requirements.